sarah-is-coding/Handwritten-Digit-Recognizer/README.md

 [![Watch the video](https://i.imgur.com/dovjDDE.png)](https://youtu.be/5fkt60Ly88M)

 This project is aimed to recognize handwritten digits using a Convolutional Neural Network (CNN) model and a Graphical User Interface (GUI) developed using Kivy.
+Click on the image above to see it working.

 ## Requirements
 * Python 3.7 or later